 WHY VISIT YOSEMITE PARK?

-One of America’s most famous national parks, Yosemite is a must-visit destination for everyone who loves nature, adventure, hiking, wildlife, natural history, and/or jaw-dropping scenery.
+One of America’s most famous national parks, Yosemite is a must-visit destination for everyone who loves nature, adventure, hiking, wildlife, natural history, and jaw-dropping scenery.
 The definining characteristics of Yosemite are its towering granite cliffs and plunging waterfalls.
 Yosemite Valley was carved out of the Sierra Nevada Mountains by the Merced River and advancing/receding glaciers 30,000 to 1,000,000 years ago.
-Today the park represents a virtual playground for the world’s nature lovers as well as an invaluable refuge for plants and animals that depend on intact ecosystems to thrive.
+Today the park represents a natural playground for the world’s nature lovers as well as an invaluable refuge for plants and animals that depend on intact ecosystems to thrive.

 Add Yosemite to your travel list and you won’t be disappointed.
 Whether you camp or stay in hotels, hike or sightsee, do it yourself or join a tour, this amazing national park will astonish you!